-The School of Interdisciplinary Arts & Sciences honors the achievements and contributions of it alumni through two annual awards, the Hall of Alumni Excellence and Early Career Award.
-Recipients join the IAS Circle of Recognition, a collective of alumni, students, and faculty who have notable impact on our campus, region, and world.
+The School of Interdisciplinary Arts & Sciences honors the achievements and contributions of its alumni through the Hall of Alumni Excellence.
+Recipients join the IAS Circle of Recognition, a collective of alumni, students, faculty, and partners who have notable impact on our campus, region, and world.

 Hall of Alumni Excellence

 Vicki Christophersen has provided effective and comprehensive representation at the state legislative, executive and agency levels for a diverse client base since 1998.
 Her professional reputation and track record as an advocate and valued colleague have enabled Vicki to work effectively with both sides of the aisle to achieve results for her clients.
 She has a distinguished record of success in the years she has been working in Olympia.

 Christophersen began her professional career as a middle school Social Studies and Language Arts teacher at Denny Middle School in Seattle.
 She became a lobbyist after teaching for 4 years and then started her own company, Christophersen, Inc. Her clients include the Association of Washington Spirits and Wine Distributors, Life Center Northwest Organ Donor Network, Northwest Kidney Centers, Merck Sharp & Dohme, Pediatrix Medical Group, OneEnergy Renewables, Stand for Children, Washington Alliance of Boys & Girls Clubs, Washington Biotechnology and Biomedical Association, Washington CannaBusiness Association, Washington Refuse and Recycling Association, and Washington State University.
 She is the 2005 recipient of the UW Bothell Distinguished Alumni Award.

 Michael Collins (’94, Liberal Studies)